AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-target-modules.md

 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: Adobe Target modules
-description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Adobe Target, as well as connect it to multiple third-party applications and services.
-Adobe Target modules allow you to create, read, update, or delete records, list all records of a given type, search records based on criteria you specify, or perform a custom API call to the Adobe Target API.
+description: In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Adobe Target], as well as connect it to multiple third-party applications and services. [!DNL Adobe Target] modules allow you to create, read, update, or delete records, list all records of a given type, search records based on criteria you specify, or perform a custom API call to the [!DNL Adobe Target] API.
 author: Becky
 exl-id: 9597806b-d4bf-4627-b27d-30e24a1e6776
 ---
 # Adobe Target Modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Adobe Target, as well as connect it to multiple third-party applications and services.
-Adobe Target modules allow you to ,reate, read, update, or delete records,list all records of a given type, search records based on criteria you specify, or perform a custom API call to the Adobe Target API.
+In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use [!DNL Adobe Target], as well as connect it to multiple third-party applications and services. [!DNL Adobe Target] modules allow you to ,reate, read, update, or delete records,list all records of a given type, search records based on criteria you specify, or perform a custom API call to the [!DNL Adobe Target] API.

 If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).